 Twenty semi-structured interviews were conducted in Benin and twenty-one in Ghana by the lead author during 2011 and 2012.
 They focused on their accounting systems’ characteristics, reforms undertaken, and outcomes achieved and why.
 This provided insights on the influence of key actors on government accounting reforms.
 The second interview round in 2015 focused on key officials unavailable during the initial fieldwork and some re-interviews (where allowed) to confirm responses.
 Contacting institutions before field visits helped gain access, especially in Ghana, but in Benin (including attempts during field visits) access was challenging: it proved impossible to access some public officials and some external ones (e.g. French Coopérants).
 Also, access to accounting documents were denied – excessive secrecy is typical in Benin and Francophone Africa (Akakpo, 2009; Lassou and Hopper, 2016; Verschave & Baccaria, 2001).
 Interviews spanned senior officials in government (4), public institutions (including State accounting and audit institutions) (19), members of parliament (MPs) on PACs and finance committees (2), accounting and governance consultants working on each country (3), officials from donors (5), advocacy NGOs (6), and unions (2).
 See Appendix 1 for more details on interviewees.

 Some interviews were recorded but often subjects objected – in either case notes were taken throughout.
 Documents were collected to corroborate or augment evidence from interviews.
 These included government financial and audit reports; legislation on accounting systems; reports on donors’ support of PFM and poverty reduction initiatives; and documentary and investigative films.
-There were also observations of contextual factors, e.g., election campaign meetings in Benin when leaders addressed government accounting reforms, and media reports.
+Contextual factors were also observed, e.g., election campaign meetings in Benin when leaders addressed government accounting reforms, and media reports.
 Observations and interviews are vital in Africa for, as a high ranked Benin government official warned: ‘if you want to do good research work that will make a difference … you have to be cautious about what you see in documents, especially those produced by the government and those working with them.
 You must go and talk to people – those with good integrity and capable of telling the truth.’

 Interview data was read repeatedly to gain familiarity and after reflection, relevant parts were assigned codes developed bottom-up from the data and top-down within categories of neo-colonial economic control (monetary controls, and IFIs as agents) and political control (e.g. placement of advisors); neo-patrimonialism (decoupling of bureaucratic systems from actual decisions, clientelism, patronage, nepotism and corruption); and good governance (e.g. civil service capacity and participation, financial accountability).
 The coding was done manually using Microsoft functions (e.g. numbering lines, and ‘comment’ function).
 No hierarchical ordering within each category was made.
 Relevant reports, manuals and investigative documentary films (e.g. Benquet, 2010) were coded similarly.